by Fred Edwords

 In Iphigenia at Aulis, a priest declares that Agamemnon has sinned against a god, and this is why the wind has not blown and will not blow to send his thousand ships to Troy.
 Only penance through the sacrifice of his daughter will restore the god’s good graces.
 So, reluctantly, Agamemnon orders the daughter seized and burned at the stake.
 She is courageous in the face of death, while her father’s cowardice before the altar of superstition unwittingly dooms him also–he will later be murdered by his wife to avenge the daughter’s death.
 But, for now, the priest lights the flame, and, ironically, not a moment too soon, because the winds have already begun to blow.

 Across history freethought has been expressed through the literary arts in this way.
-The names are legion: Moliere, George Eliot, Ambrose Bierce, George Bernard Shaw, Henrik Ibsen, Sinclair Lewis, Kurt Vonnegut, Margaret Atwood, Salman Rushdie, and Alice Walker, to name just a few.
+The names are legion: Moliere, George Eliot, Ambrose Bierce, George Bernard Shaw, Henrik Ibsen, Sinclair Lewis, Kurt Vonnegut, Margaret Atwood, and Salman Rushdie, to name just a few.
 In the realm of music Mozart and Beethoven were just two of many creative freethinkers.
 There have been sculptors, painters, actors, and so many others.
 Isadora Duncan was a freethinker who brought innovation to modern dance.
 Gene Roddenberry was an atheist who created the Star Trek phenomenon.
 The list goes on.
 But let us return to ancient times.